×

 Filing and Enforcement of Protective Orders

-At the Bellinger Law Office, our Fort Wayne family law attorneys can assist you in filing a petition for a protective order with the Indiana court, In general, the other party will be notified of the filing, and a hearing in the matter will be held within 30 days.
+At the Bellinger Law Office, our Fort Wayne family law attorney can assist you in filing a petition for a protective order with the Indiana court, In general, the other party will be notified of the filing, and a hearing in the matter will be held within 30 days.
 In cases where there is an immediate threat of domestic or family violence, the court may issue an emergency order, immediately prohibiting contact and requiring the surrender of any weapons.

-A protection order is generally valid for a two year period, and once your order is issued, you should keep these documents on you at all times.
+A protection order is generally valid for a two-year period, and once your order is issued, you should keep these documents on you at all times.
 In the event the accused appears at your residence, attempts to contact you, or in some other way violates the order, you should immediately notify law enforcement.
 Those who violate protective orders may be subject to fines and immediate arrest.

-Bellinger Law
+Divorce Law